 When customer default occurs, the Group has no reasonable expectations of recovering the interest receivable and therefore, the Group writes off the interest receivable portion of the financial assets.
-However, this loss is expected to be recoverable when the forfeited pledges are subsequently sold to customers under the Group's retail and trading of jewellery and branded merchandise business segment (Note 29).
+However, this loss is expected to be recoverable when the forfeited pledges are subsequently sold to customers under the Group's retail business segment (Note 29).